-Transfer of Waiting List A new site-based waiting list will be established for the development prior to the initial lease up.
+The Apartments at 40th Street Place is a new construction, scattered site initial lease up.
 The owner will manage and maintain the site-based waiting list, including any PHA-approved selection preferences, in accordance with PHA's Housing Choice Voucher Program Administrative Plan.
 PHA will post information on how to